chappy84/google-analytics-server-side/README.markdown

 - cacheFilename: the filename to save the list of bots to (optional, defaults to bots.csv)
 - cacheLifetime: number of secods before the cache expires (optional, defaults to 2592000 (30 days))

-This can be implemented in the same way as the BrowserCap adapter.
+This can be implemented in the same way as the BrowsCap adapter.

 [5]: http://www.php.net/manual/en/misc.configuration.php#ini.browscap
 [6]: http://browsers.garykeith.com/downloads.asp